MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation

-In this work, we propose a semantic-driven reinforcement learning (SRL) method for MRG that directly optimizes clinical correctness rather than token overlap.
-We instantiate this framework on a medical large vision-language model (Med-LVLM) to obtain MRG-R1, which is fine-tuned to generate clinically aligned reports with explicit, self-generated reasoning.
-Instead of supervising individual tokens, we treat the Med-LVLM as a policy that outputs full reports and optimize it with respect to a report-level reward that encodes clinical semantics.
-This design specifically targets the gaps identified above: it shifts supervision from surface form to clinically meaningful findings, enforces polarity-sensitive agreement with image-grounded evidence, and introduces light structural guidance for interpretable reasoning.
+In this study, we propose a semantic-driven reinforcement learning (SRL) method for MRG that directly optimizes report-level clinical correctness, thereby improving the accuracy and coverage of clinically relevant findings, instead of optimizing token-level overlap that rewards local word matching.
+We instantiate this framework on a medical large vision-language model (Med-LVLM) to obtain MRG-R1, which is fine-tuned to generate reports that are better aligned with clinically meaningful findings, supported by explicit, self-generated reasoning.
+Rather than supervising individual tokens, we view the Med-LVLM as a stochastic report-generation model that samples complete reports given an input image, and optimize it using a report-level reward that reflects clinical semantics.
+To optimize non-differentiable, report-level clinical rewards efficiently for complete medical reports, we adopt a group-based policy optimization scheme, Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}.
+This design specifically targets the gaps identified above: it shifts reward from local word-level patterns to clinically meaningful findings, encourages correct handling of positive and negative clinical statements grounded in the image, and introduces lightweight structural constraints to support interpretable reasoning.

-We contribute to SRL by innovating in turning clinical semantics into a stable reinforcement signal and coupling it with Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} to obtain efficient, value-free updates suitable for long-form medical text.
+We contribute to SRL by converting clinical semantics into a direct and stable report-level training signal, and coupling it with GRPO \cite{shao2024deepseekmath} to enable efficient optimization of complete medical reports without requiring an explicit value function.
 For each study, multiple candidate reports are sampled from the current policy; a CheXbert-based reward evaluates their clinical adequacy; and GRPO’s group-wise normalization amplifies the relatively best candidates for that case.
 In this way, MRG-R1 is explicitly encouraged to produce reports that are both clinically faithful and structurally organized, rather than merely stylistically similar to training texts.